amirkdv/biseqt/README.md

 (100,12),12.50:MMMISSSMMMMDDD
 ```
 The first two integers are starting positions of the alignment, the following
-number is the score of the aligment and what follows is the `opseq` (edit
+number is the score of the alignment and what follows is the `opseq` (edit
 transcript) for the alignment.

 ### Complexity